Cosmo-Tech/cosmotech-api-java-client/docs/ScenarioApi.md

 <a name="findAllScenariosByValidationStatus"></a>
 # **findAllScenariosByValidationStatus**
-> List&lt;Scenario&gt; findAllScenariosByValidationStatus(organizationId, workspaceId, validationStatus, page, size)
+> List&lt;Scenario&gt; findAllScenariosByValidationStatus(organizationId, workspaceId, validationStatus)

 List all Scenarios by validation status